Radyr Hydro Scheme

 The scheme was constructed in 2015 by Dawnus, being designed by Renewables First and operated by Cardiff Council.

+During construction a temporary fish ladder was installed as construction work was likely to coincide with the peak of the upstream migration of salmon.

-Cardiff Council built the scheme to supply renewable electricity as part of a plan to lower carbon emissions in order to help Cardiff become a "one planet city" by 2050.
+Cardiff Council built the scheme to supply renewable electricity to 550 homes as part of a commitment to lower carbon emissions and help Cardiff become a "one planet city" by 2050.